dianfu/sc/intl.en-US/Exclusive Mode/Flink Datastream Development Guide/Example of DataStream jobs/Read data from Alibaba Cloud DataHub.md

 1. DataStream of Realtime Compute for Apache Flink is compatible with open source Flink 1.5.2.
 Download and decompress [flink-1.5.2-compatible](https://github.com/alibaba/alibaba-flink-connectors/tree/flink-1.5.2-compatible) to your machine.

-    **Note:** datahub-connetor in the downloaded file functions as the DataHub sink.
+    **Note:** datahub-connector in the downloaded file functions as the DataHub sink.
 For more information, see DatahubSinkFunction.java and DatahubSinkFunctionExample.java in the downloaded file.

 2. In the command window, go to the alibaba-flink-connectors-flink-1.5.2-compatible directory and run the following command: